Couple with no property investment experience purchase holiday let

 With both applicants receiving a high income, we asked the lender if it would consider top-slicing.
 Top-slicing is where a lender uses the borrower’s personal income to top up any shortfall in rent which is needed for the borrower to obtain the required loan amount.

-To both ours and the clients delight, the lender accepted on this basis.
+To our and the client's delight, the lender accepted on this basis.
 An offer was made in three weeks.